1080p vs 1080i: Which is better for gaming?

+So, there you have it, our quick guide to the main differences between 1080p vs 1080i screen resolutions.
 If you are looking to purchase a monitor or TV for gaming, we would recommend 1080p.
-It is the optimal resolution for gaming and it is the best option for any amateur or professional set up.
+It is the optimal resolution for gaming and is the best option for any amateur or professional setup.

 When looking at the 1080i, if you already own a monitor or TV with this resolution, it is sufficient for gaming.
 However, if your gameplay is particularly detailed or fast, you will likely experience some form of tearing.

 Given this, we would recommend 1080p for gaming over 1080i and any other screen resolution.
 It is by far the superior option when it comes to gaming.

 WePC is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn more